How to Learn Jazz Guitar – The Definitive Guide

 - Learn the Fretboard Inside Out

-- Start Transcribing Even If You Don’t Feel Ready
+- Transcribe Even If You Don’t Feel Ready

-If you’re wondering where to begin when studying jazz guitar, then this article is for you.
+If you’re wondering where to begin when studying jazz guitar, this article is for you.

-For those readers that are studying online, on your own, this article provides ample background to help you teach yourself jazz guitar fundamentals.
+If you study online or on your own, this article helps you teach yourself jazz guitar fundamentals.

-If you’re studying with a teacher, in person or online, this article will be helpful in a slightly different way.
+If you study with a teacher, in person or online, this article helps in a slightly different way.

-The information in this article will help you organize your approach to studying between lessons.
+This information organizes your approach to studying between lessons.

-It’ll also provide questions that you can take to your private guitar teacher in order to maximize time in your lessons.
+It also provides questions that you can take to your teacher to maximize time in your lessons.

-Either way, if you’re looking to begin your study or improve your jazz guitar playing, there’s something to be gained from the information in this article.
+Either way, if you want to improve your jazz guitar playing, there’s something to be gained from this article.

-To help organize this lengthy article, I’ve broken it down to 10 tips to get started with jazz guitar lessons.
+To help organize this lengthy article, I’ve broken it down to 10 tips.

-You can skip around if you want, or read the list in order, either way is fine.
+You can skip around, or read the list in order, either way is fine.

-But, the most important take away from this article is that with time, practice, and a bit of gumption, you can learn to play jazz guitar.
+But, the most important takeaway from this article is that with time, practice, and a bit of gumption, you can learn jazz guitar.

 So go for it!